Dairy and acne – is it actually a thing?

 The common theory is that hormones in dairy products can cause over-production of our own hormones.

-Studies are fairly inconclusive (source).
-But bonafideskincare.com is dedicated to providing information that works, so whether it’s been scientifically proven or not isn’t our main focus – cutting out dairy has helped numerous people and it could help you – that’s our main focus!
+But… whether it’s been scientifically proven or not isn’t our focus – cutting out dairy has helped numerous people and it could help you – that’s our focus!

 Completely eliminate it from your diet for a short period of time and monitor the results.